Glatzli/model_comparison_codes/README.md

 		-> where is the pressure sensor for this station?! plot only difference ibk airport-kufstein

+- LIDAR Wind:
+  	Which vars should I use?
+  	used dd & ff for vertical_plots and ucom_unfilt./vcomp_unfiltered for vertical timeseries plots?! rather use ucomp/vcomp?!?
-- added q and wind to vertical plot w.
-SL88 LIDAR data :D -> don't seperate wind speed and direction: It doesn't work!
+  	(don't seperate wind speed and direction in plot: It doesn't work!)

 - th/wind height-time plot: it has horizontal wind in it!
   	1. calculate timeseries again (with u & v also in it, not only udir & wspd)
   	2. lidar wrong!